AdrienPoupa/docker-compose-nas/README.md

 Based on [Tailscale's documentation](https://tailscale.com/kb/1114/pi-hole), it is easy to use your AdGuard server everywhere.
 Just make sure that AdGuard Home listens to all interfaces.

+### Calibre-Web

+If you do not have a Calibre database, download a sample from: https://github.com/janeczku/calibre-web/raw/master/library/metadata.db and place it in `${DATA_ROOT}/books`.

+On the initial setup screen, enter `/books` as your calibre library location.

+**Default admin login:** Username: `admin` Password: `admin123`.

+Unrar is included by default and needs to be set in the Calibre-Web admin page (Basic Configuration:External Binaries) with a path of `/usr/bin/unrar`.

 ### Tandoor

 See [here](./tandoor/README.md).